Exceptional Dehn surgery on the minimally twisted five-chain link: The code

 For every slope $s$ in this finite list, the code checks whether the filled manifold $N(s)$ is hyperbolic or not.
 If it is, the algorithm proceeds iteratively with $N(s)$.
 If it is not, it appends the slope $s$ to the list of isolated exceptional fillings on $N$.
 Every isolated exceptional filling on $N$ is guaranteed to be detected by this algorithm thanks to the Agol-Lackenby ``6-theorem''~\cite{Ago6,L}, according to which a filling on $N$ with all slopes all having length greater than 6 is \emph{hyperbolike}, and hence hyperbolic thanks to geometrization.
 (Perelman's general proof of the geometrization conjecture is not strictly necessary if $N$ is a hyperbolic filling of $M_5$, because the symmetry $\iota$ of $M_5$ acts on each cusp as the elliptic involution and hence extends to every filling of $M_5$, therefore the orbifold theorem~\cite{Bo-Po} ensures geometrization for all the fillings of $M_5$.)

 The process of listing the slopes of length at most $6$ is of course sensitive to any numerical approximation in the computation of the cusp shape $x+iy$ and the area $A$.
-To ensure rigor, our code computes these values up to some (very) small error, also performing very accurate estimates of this error (see below), thus guaranteeing that \emph{all} slopes of length at most $6$ are picked.
+To ensure rigor, our code computes these values up to some (very) small error (see below), thus guaranteeing that \emph{all} slopes of length at most $6$ are picked.
 Occasionally some slope of length more than $6$ might be included, causing a little redundant analysis but not affecting the accuracy of the proof.
 It is also important to note that the program only produces a list of \emph{candidate} isolated exceptional fillings, that one needs to verify by hand.
-More precisely, the code produces \emph{three} lists of fillings of $N$, and each list requires some kind of \emph{a posteriori} confirmation.
+More precisely, the code produces \emph{two} lists of fillings of $N$, and each list requires some kind of \emph{a posteriori} confirmation.
 To describe these lists we need to briefly recall how SnapPy constructs hyperbolic structures on 3-manifolds.